ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

       <img src="./readmeAssets/amazon-alexa-setup-endpoint.png" height="250" >

+## Setup user authentication with Adobe

-7. ##### :id: Allow users to authenticate with their Adobe ID This step connects an Alexa user with a user in Adobe's Marketing Cloud.
+   This step connects an Alexa user with a user in Adobe's Marketing Cloud.
 This Adobe ID will be used to extract data from Adobe Analytics.
-For this the skill needs to be instructed how to authenticate users.

     Answer `Yes` to the question `Do you want to allow users to create an account or link to an existing account with you`